Language creation in artificial intelligence: Challenges and limitations of AI language creation

 Although AI seems to be evolving rapidly, it faces many technical challenges.
 For example, in many cases the language used by AI is very vague, and thus confusing for the user to understand.
 In addition, there is a "black-box problem"^{[11]} in which there is a lack of transparency and interpretability in the language of AI outputs.
 In addition, as premium versions of AI chatbots come forward, they can scrape data from the web, which may lead to biases in the information they present.
 AI models could accidentally form opinions based on the language (words and sentences) from which they are trained.
 This is undesirable for a neutral-minded AI.

 It is intended to overcome these limitations and challenges in future, as the models learn more language through conversations and information they receive.
 This will strengthen language creation and aid in the conversational skills and understanding of the AI, which can then be implemented to an acceptable standard.

 Ethical risks in AI language development

 Many ethical risks arise from the challenges of AI language development and conversation, such as the misuse of these chatbots to create fake information or manipulate others.
 In addition, there is a strong privacy concern when using chatbots.
 Many are concerned with the AI saving and selling information.
 There are many guidelines from journals such as IEEE and the EU that mention the necessary measures "to ensure privacy preservation ... involving sensitive information".
 That article calls for responsible AI use, especially for sensitive medical data, as explained within the article.

 As these technologies advance, it is critical that ethical standards are met, in order to achieve privacy of information and to maintain a neutral standpoint in communicating with users.

-Future of AI language creation

-As AI technology continue to evolve, the goal is to develop refined systems in which there is a neutral, but informative standpoint from the AI.
-There are many types of upcoming deep learning and neural network models that will be used to dive deeper and develop multiple layers of checking which will be helpful for the NLP as it will ensure enhanced interactions with users.
-These integrations and stronger models will lead to a safer environment of communication to prevent biases, any irrational claims, and a better environment within games, customer service, VR/AR systems, and translation within thousands of languages.
-There's a future towards medical scribing and communication with doctors during live surgeries.
-The future is promising for generative AI language as it will continue to grow by being trained on millions of new words, sentences, and dialect day by day through the use of intricate computational models.